-One of the main objectives in accumulating investment properties is to build up an ongoing income stream.
+Passive Income is one of the main objectives in accumulating investment properties – to build up an ongoing income stream.

 Your net worth is calculated by adding up the value of your income producing assets and then deducting your liabilities, which are usually your borrowings.

-Note that while you can use equity in your home for investment, or perhaps downsize in the future, it is not part of this net worth calculation as it’s usually not producing an income (plus you need somewhere to live).
+Note that while you can use equity in your home to invest in (see my other video), or perhaps downsize in the future, I am not making it part of this net worth calculation as your home is usually not producing an income (plus you need somewhere to live right?).

-While this is a simplified calculation, what it really suggests is that it doesn’t depend on the number of properties that you own, rather it’s the size of your net worth.
-This calculation does indicate, however, that you will need a significant portfolio of properties to get a six figure income in retirement.
+While this is a simplified calculation, what it really shows you is that it doesn’t actually depend on the number of properties that you own, but it’s the size of your net worth that matters.
+This calculation does indicate, that you will need a significant net worth to get a six figure income in retirement.

 To invest at this level you will usually need a timeline of around 10-15 years

-..and a financial road-map in place to get you there and a strategy that takes into account capital growth, cash flow and debt reduction.
+..and a financial road-map in place to get you there.
+You’ll need a strategy that takes into account capital growth, cash flow and debt reduction.
 It’s also important to remember that most of us don’t simply build up a property portfolio of this size overnight.
 It takes patience, skill, motivation and ….
 Time !!